esl-epfl/x-heep/docs/source/Peripherals/SPI.md

 event occurs:

 1. The _TX buffer_ associated to the transaction.
-1. The current number of items in the _TX buffer_.
+1. The current number of words in the _TX buffer_.
 1. The _RX buffer_ associated to the transaction.
-1. The current number of items in the _RX buffer_.
+1. The current number of words in the _RX buffer_.

 Callbacks in `spi_callbacks_t` can be `NULL` if not needed.